Penguin-Guru/remarkable-api/README.md

-A simple Bash script to interact with Remarkable devices' local A.P.I. via C.L.I.
+## A simple Bash script to interact with Remarkable devices' local A.P.I. via C.L.I.

 This script is pretty basic and I don't expect to maintain it.
 I've already written a more robust one that does not use their A.P.I.
-With that said, if anyone wants to use their A.P.I. via C.L.I., this script should be a good place to start.
+With that said, if anyone does want to use their A.P.I., this script should be a good place to start.
 I tried several others before writing it and none of them worked for me.
 Most are archived and unmaintained.

+I am not aware of any models or software versions this does not work with, but there may well be some.
+If you know of any, feel free to submit a pull request or file an issue about it.

 So far, known to work with:
 - Remarkable Paper Pro (3.24.0.149)

-I am not aware of any models or software versions this does not work with, but there may well be some.
-If you know of any, feel free to submit a pull request or file an issue about it.

 ### Functionality: